Church Opening and Resumption of Services

 Since 16th June the Church has been open for individual prayer and this will continue.
 In addition weekly services at 9 30 am on Sundays recommenced on 19th July.
 Also for the time being online services will continue on the St Mary’s website.

-Please help us to keep you safe by following the guidelines posted on the doors.
-You may also find that, following funerals or maintenance work, we need to close them for 72 hours to allow any potential contamination to disperse naturally.
-Please bear with us if this becomes necessary – we will post notices on the doors to inform you if this is necessary.
+If visiting during the week please help to keep everyone safe by following the guidelines posted on the doors.
+Following funerals or maintenance work, the Church may need to be closed for 72 hours to allow any potential contamination to disperse naturally – notices will be posted if this is necessary.

 In the section called “While we are apart” you will find Sunday Services including readings, prayers and sermons including some by our Vicar.

 All queries relating to support and services at St Peter’s should in the first instance be directed to either of the Church Wardens,

 |Mr. Kevin Peto-Bostick